motinados/toy-block-charts/README.md

 ## Introduction

-ToyBlockCharts is a chart library made up of toy blocks.
+Charts that looks like they were made out of toy blocks.
 Please use it as an alternative if you find the expression of pie charts to be stiff.

 > This library is currently in the early stages of development.